 - Greek Profile: Sanguine / Choleric / Melancholy / Phlegmatic

-- Strategic - People who are especially talented in the Strategic theme create alternate ways to proceeed.
-Faced with any given scenario, they can quickly spot the releant patterns and issues.
+- Strategic - People who are especially talented in the Strategic theme create alternate ways to proceeded.
+Faced with any given scenario, they can quickly spot the relevant patterns and issues.

 - Arranger - People who are especially talented in the Arranger theme can organize, but they also have a flexibility that complements this ability.
 They like to figure out how all of the pieces and resources can be arranged for maximum productivity.

-- Intellection - People who are especially talented in the intellection theme are characteried by their intellectual activity.
+- Intellection - People who are especially talented in the intellection theme are characterized by their intellectual activity.
 They are introspective and appreciate intellectual discussions.

 - Responsibility - People who are especially talented in the Responsibility theme psychological ownership of what they say they will do.
 They are committed to stable values such as honesty and loyalty.